kometenstaub/csv-to-md/README.md

 This script converts all CSV files in the working directory and subdirectories into markdown files.

+>It is still in early alpha, so please have backups!

 ## Usage

 Clone this repo and put the CSV files you want to convert in the same directory.